moonlander70/mailservice/README.md

 You will also need to set SendGrid and SendInBlue API Keys as system variables.
 These are referenced in the application.yml

-To protect your keys, be sure to not paste them directly into application.yml.
+To protect your keys, set them as system variables rather than directly into application.yml.

 To Build:
 In the root of the project, do:  `mvn clean install`